Do Go On - 532 - Dashcon Failure

 That's right.

-Get to give us a fact, a quote, a question, a brag, a suggestion, some gossip, some a recipe, a joke.
+Get to give us a fact, a quote, a question, a brag, a suggestion, some gossip, a recipe, a joke.

 It can be literally anything.